mikeislearning/generator-mamma/README.md

 You will receive the following plugins automatically

 ```
-# jQuery
+- jQuery
-# Underscore
+- Underscore
-# HTML5 Boilerplate
+- HTML5 Boilerplate
-# Sass with Compass as a CSS PreProcessor
+- Sass with Compass as a CSS PreProcessor
-# Unit Testing with Karma and Jasmine
+- Unit Testing with Karma and Jasmine
-# E2E Testing with Selenium and Protractor
+- E2E Testing with Selenium and Protractor
 ```

 You will be prompted through a number of options

 ```
-##1.
-CSS and JavaScript Plugins
+1. CSS and JavaScript Plugins

-#Twitter Boostrap - The Sass version of twitter bootstrap, including its css, sprites, and numerous js plugins
+Twitter Boostrap - The Sass version of twitter bootstrap, including its css, sprites, and numerous js plugins

-#RequireJS - Make your site follow amd principles, where your js files are modular
+RequireJS - Make your site follow amd principles, where your js files are modular

-#Modernizr - a js library used to assist older browsers in rendering updated contents and tags
+Modernizr - a js library used to assist older browsers in rendering updated contents and tags

-##2.
-Heroku Integration
+2. Heroku Integration

 This will create a Procfile and web server to use with heroku

-##3.
-CoffeeScript
+3. CoffeeScript

 This will provide grunt plugins to include CoffeeScript files in your workflow

-##4.
-AngularJS
+4. AngularJS

 You have the option of using AngularJS.
 Should you select it, you will be prompted to use:
 Angular Cookies -